scopagroup/scopagroup.github.io/index.md

 ## Overview

-This webpage showcases some of the work of the Scientific Computing, Optimization, and Parallel Algorithms (SCOPA) lab at UH's [Department of Mathematics](https://uh.edu/nsm/math).
+This is a webpage for the *Scientific Computing, Optimization, and Parallel Algorithms* (SCOPA) lab at UH's [Department of Mathematics](https://uh.edu/nsm/math).
 Broadly speaking, the areas of research of the SCOPA lab include the following:
 * scientific computing & numerical methods
 * statistical & deterministic inverse problems (governed by dynamical systems)
 * numerical optimization & variational techniques